 If you want to surprise someone with a terrific (and affordable) whiskey made outside the Bluegrass State, spirits writer Robert Simonson says look to Brooklyn’s New York Distillery.
 This Ragtime Rye is distilled according to the rules of the Bottled-in-Bond Act of 1897, which requires a whiskey to be distilled in its entirety by a single distiller in a single American distillery within the course of a one year.
 “Not all great rye whiskey comes out of Kentucky,” says the Old-Fashioned and A Proper Drink author.
 “This Brooklyn spirit, using New York State grain, stacks up against the best in the business.”

 With the end of the year fast-approaching, you may be asking yourself what you should gift your boss or your favorite uncle without breaking the bank.
 Simonson recommends Power’s John’s Lane Irish Whiskey, winner in the Best Irish Whiskey category at the 2018 San Francisco World Spirits Competition.
-“This 12-year-old Irish pot still whisky is among the most dependably delightful tipples out of Ireland,” he says.
+“This 12-year-old Irish pot still whiskey is among the most dependably delightful tipples out of Ireland,” he says.

 Here’s a conversation starter: “Hey, everyone, I brought Mayor Pete’s favorite whiskey!”
 Last year the presidential hopeful from Indiana told us that he developed a real taste for whiskey while attending Oxford in the U.K., saying, “There was a student-run bar, and I became the self-appointed whiskey curator.”
 Though, he prefers scotch from the world-famous Lagavulin, for its deep smokiness, the cheaper and “chewy” Talisker will also do.